qdonnellan/webapp2_starter/readme.md

 # Webapp2 Starter Kit
+* Goal: get a working python app up on GAE in less than 1 minute*

 The point of this project is to provide a starter kit for developers looking to deploy to Google App Engine in very little time.
 All you need to do to have your own webapp up and running is to: